learn-co-curriculum/react-hooks-redux-delete-codealong/readme.md

 #### Give each Todo an id

-An Todo should have an id the moment it gets created.
+A Todo should have an id the moment it gets created.
 So, we know that our reducer creates the Todo when a CREATE_TODO action is dispatched.
 Let's update the code in there so that it also adds an id.

 ```javascript
 // ./src/reducers/manageTodo.js